 Interviewee: Chi Tran

 Chi Tran is a Senior Pharmacist in Projects at Prince of Wales Hospital.
-She studied pharmacy at Monash University (Victorian College of Pharmacy) a has a particular interest in quality use of medicines projects.
+She studied pharmacy at Monash University (Victorian College of Pharmacy).
+Moreover, she has a particular interest in projects related to the quality use of medicines.

 With Chi Tran, Senior Pharmacist, and Dr Bruce Way, Emergency Physician and Director of Prevocational Education and Training, at Prince of Wales Hospital, New South Wales, Australia